Header image courtesy of TinyDoz (via Shutterstock)

 Buddhist and Taoist ceremonies are also held throughout the day to appease spirits and ease their suffering, through offerings of incense and the chanting of spiritual scriptures.
 Often, these ceremonies will include the throwing of rice or other small food items such as buns or dumplings into the air, to symbolically be distributed among the dead; some Chinese opera performances will also be concluded in such a manner.

-Owing to the coronavirus health crisis, it would be prudent to assume that this year a lot of these festivities will either be cancelled or conducted on a more subdued level, so do check with relevant events committees for latest updates.
+Owing to the Covid-19 health crisis, it would be prudent to assume that some of these festivities will either be cancelled or conducted on a more subdued level, so do check with relevant events committees for the latest updates.

 The last thing you want to do during this period is to accidentally offend or aggravate a spirit—the Chinese believe that at best this will bring about some bad luck, or even an angry soul following you home or bodily possession at worst!
 Here are ten things you should definitely not do for this month.